Phonak vs. ReSound

 Smartphone Apps

 Phonak and ReSound offer well-designed smartphone apps, but I give ReSound the edge here.
-My patients and I have found their app to be a bit easier to use.
+My patients and I have found their app to be easier to use.
 The ReSound Tinnitus Relief App is also very effective and has helped many of my patients get a handle on their tinnitus.
+If you have tinnitus, check out our guide to the best hearing aids for tinnitus.

 Comparing ReSound and Phonak